A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: The even-odd algorithm

 At this point it is clear that none of the edges used to calculate the count of intersections with the x-axis has a vertex on the x-axis and is either clearly intersecting it or not.
 What has to be shown is that all created auxiliary edges are correct substitutes to calculate the intersections with the x-axis.

-Indeed they are not a correct substitute to intersect the positive x-axis, as can be seen in figure \ref{auxiliaryEdgeProblem}.
+Indeed they are not a correct substitute to intersect the positive x-axis, as can be seen in Figure~\ref{auxiliaryEdgeProblem}.
 Here the auxiliary edge would be the same as the edge between $P_{1}$ and $P_{3}$ and this edge does clearly not intersect the positive x-axis.
-So the total count of intersected edges of the polygon shown in figure \ref{auxiliaryEdgeProblem} would be zero - which is obviously wrong.
+So the total count of intersected edges of the polygon shown in Figure~\ref{auxiliaryEdgeProblem} would be zero - which is obviously wrong.

-The algorithm actually deals with this problem in step $3.b$, by extending the ray in that special case where a vertex lying on the positive x-axis has been skipped.
+The algorithm actually deals with this challenge in step $3.b$, by extending the ray in that special case where a vertex lying on the positive x-axis has been skipped.
 The new ray is then the complete x-axis and not only the positive part of it.
-As can be seen this would create the desired result in the example of figure \ref{auxiliaryEdgeProblem}, because the total count of intersected edges would then be one.
+It can be seen that this would create the desired result in the example of Figure~\ref{auxiliaryEdgeProblem}, because the total count of intersected edges would then be one.

 The question remains if this method always yields the correct result under all possible circumstances.
 If the skipped vertex lies on the negative x-axis then the auxiliary line will not be considered for intersection, since none of the original edges could have intersected the positive x-axis.
 So all cases that have to be looked at involve one or more vertices on the positive x-axis.
 The skipped vertices can never change from the positive to the negative x-axis since this would have been caught in the first step of the algorithm.